Mahgni/TypographyBlog/_posts/2020-10-02-brand-of-the-people-type-around-the-world.md

 ![The Frutiger Typeface. ](../uploads/frutiger.png "The Frutiger Typeface. ")

-This stylish, modern font was initially commissioned for the signage of a new airport in Paris but has since become a staple of modern typographic design, finding use as the font of choice for the NHS and the WHO.
+This stylish, modern sans-serif font was initially commissioned for the signage of a new airport in Paris but has since become a staple of modern typographic design, finding use as the font of choice for the NHS and the WHO.